michael-schlueter/cc-ecommerce-api/README.md

 ## Project Status
 This project is far from done.
 I only built the foundation of it.
 This API is supposed to be used with an accomodating front-end.
 Before I fix all the details, I want to build the front-end first to have more information about what is required in terms of API functionality.
-Therefore this project is on hold and will be continued after the front-end is finished.
+Therefore this project is on hold and will be continued once the front-end is finished.
 There are several features which are yet to be included e.g., discounts, recommendations, inventory considerations, additional user information (payment information), processing payments etc.